 The training of staying with the unpleasant sensations and refraining from reacting instinctively is of great use in daily life.
 It allows us to stay comfortable in the middle of uncomfortable situations, augment the time between stimulus and response, which allows to look again at the situation with removed curiosity, see the new in the old, make a better assessment, see new options, and use wise discernment to decide on the best course of action.

 Imagine the following internal dialogue: “Oh, I have been challenged.
 I have been wounded.
 I feel the urge to react.
+I am going to strike back.
 Wait a second, I have done this many times before and what was the outcome?
 Not a good one.
 Perhaps I can do what they told me to do in the mindfulness classes.
 S.T.O.P.
 Stop.
 Take a breath.
 Observe.
 OK, let me do this before I Proceed.
 Let me investigate my physical sensations, my emotions, and my thoughts.
 Yes, I feel a tightening in my throat, a contraction in my chest, a pain in the stomach.
 My hands a sweaty.
 My heart is racing.
 My breath is shallow and fast.
 I feel anger and rage.
 I feel aversion to this person and his behavior.
 OK.
 Noticing my dislike.
 Noticing my aversion.
 Noticing my desire to strike back.
 Oh, wait a minute.
 I see: this is my ego at work.
 Oh, the ego is bruised.
 Let me be curious.
 Why is this person acting this way?
 Oh, I see.
 Let me go back to my breath.
 Let me breathe consciously.
 OK.
 I am here now.
 I am here and I’m safe.
+I know who I am and I know the ground where I stand.
 Everything is OK.
 Let me make a wise assessment of the situation, use wise discernment, and choose the best possible course of action.
 I feel that urge to react subsiding.
 Interesting!
 OK, I don’t need to go down the same path I have always traveled with my automatic, habitual, mindless reactions.
 I can choose a mindfulness mediated response.
 OK.
 What am I going to do?
 How am I going to respond?
 Let me think this over before I move.
 And let me move mindfully.
 OK.
 I know who I am and I know the ground where I stand.
 I feel calmer.
 And it is from this calmness that this knowing brings about that I will act.”

 Formal meditation practice develops patience and endurance to stay comfortable in the middle of the uncomfortable.
 And why would we want to do all this?
 Because, hopefully, we want to improve the quality of our lives; we want to enhance our physical, mental and emotional well-being by reducing the wear and tear caused by chronic stress.

 Mindfulness allows us to get good at noticing the activators of stress.
-And this is fundamental because “we cannot heal what we cannot feel; we cannot fix what we cannot see.”
+And this is fundamental because “we cannot heal what we cannot feel; we cannot fix what we cannot see; we cannot tame what we cannot name.”
 Mindfulness makes us better able to recognize stress when it is present by sharpening our ability to notice our body sensations, thoughts, and emotions.

-Hopefully, with a better understanding of the Fight or Flight reaction, and of Chronic Stress, and with the enhancement of noticing skills that diligent mindfulness meditation practice brings about, we may be able to let go of old patterns of behavior, those fast, automatic, habitual, mindless reactions that do not serve us anymore.
+Hopefully, with a better understanding of the Fight, Flight, Freeze reaction, and with the enhancement of noticing skills that diligent mindfulness meditation practice brings about, we may be able to step outside of the swirling circle of chronic stress, and let go of old patterns of behavior, those fast, automatic, habitual, mindless reactions that do not serve us anymore.